magic-wormhole/magic-wormhole/docs/transit.md

 Then use `wormhole.derive_key()` to obtain a shared key for Transit purposes, and tell your Transit about it.
-Both sides must use the same derivation string, and this string must not be used for any other purpose, but beyond that it doesn't much matter what the exact string is.
+Both sides must use the same derivation string, and this string must not be used for any other purpose, but beyond that it doesn't much matter what the exact derivation string is.
+The key is secret, of course.

 ```python
 key = w.derive_key(application_id + "/transit-key")